Mens Rea - A Defendant's Mental State

 Driver 2, on the other hand, had been out looking for the pedestrian and upon seeing him, steered towards him, hit the gas pedal and slammed into him, killing him instantly.
 Driver 2 is probably criminally liable because he intended to kill the pedestrian, or at least he intended to cause serious bodily harm.
 Even though the pedestrian is killed in both scenarios (the outcome is the same), the intent of both drivers was very different and their punishments will be substantially different as a result.

 Mistake of law however, will almost never save you from criminal liability.
-Almost everyone is familiar with the phrase that "ignorance of the law is no excuse", and that's exactly how the law sees it.
-Perhaps in the above example, you did know that what you were selling was cocaine, but you honestly thought that it was legal to do so.
-It doesn't matter.
-It may seem slightly unfair that the person who was essentially dumb enough to believe that the white powder was baking soda gets off, but the well intentioned person who honestly thought it was legal to sell cocaine doesn't get off.
-The justification for having no tolerance for ignorance of the law is that allowing ignorance of the law as a defense would discourage people from learning the law and seriously undermine the effectiveness of the legal system.
+You've probably heard the phrase that "ignorance of the law is no excuse" and that's exactly how the law sees it.
+Using the example above, mistake of law would be if the person knew that he or she was selling cocaine, but honestly believed that it was legal to do so.
+Unlike mistake of fact, this would not relieve you of liability.
+It may seem slightly unfair that the person who was essentially dumb enough to believe that the white powder was baking soda gets off, but the well-intentioned person who honestly thought it was legal to sell cocaine doesn't get off.
+However, allowing ignorance of the law as a defense would discourage people from learning the law and undermine the effectiveness of the legal system.

 Strict Liability No Mens Rea Required